dt-alliances/cas-quickstart/README.md

 The Quick start will setup an environment as follows:

-1. Sample application web interface - viewable in a browser
+1. **Virtual Machine** - to host the sample app
-1. Sample application - runs within a local Docker compose network.
-There is a simple frontend and backend with an embedded database and service that sends web requests continuously
+1. **Sample application** - runs within a local Docker compose network.
+The application runs in a single container.
+A load generator container is also sending web requests continuously.
+The Docker images have already been created and published to dockerhub
-1. EC2 instance - hosts the sample app
+1. **Sample application web interface** - viewable in a browser
-1. Dynatrace OneAgent - monitor EC2 and the sample application
+1. **Dynatrace OneAgent** - monitor host and the sample application
-1. Dynatrace SaaS environment - web interface to view and configure Dynatrace
+1. **Dynatrace SaaS** - web interface with full-stack observability
+1. **Cloud Automation Control Plane (Powered by Keptn)** - Installed with a Dynatrace Keptn service that connects to the Dynatrace API
-1. Cloud Automation web UI (a.k.a.
-Cloud Automation "bridge") - to view workflow execution and SLO results
+1. **Cloud Automation web UI (a.k.a.
+Cloud Automation "bridge")** - to view workflow execution and SLO results
-1. Cloud Automation API web interface - allows for a quick way to execute the API from a web interface
-1. Cloud Automation command line utility - allows creating projects, onboarding services, and sending new artifact events to CloudAutomation.
+1. **Keptn command line utility** - allows creating projects, onboarding services, and sending new artifact events to CloudAutomation.

 <img src="images/setup.png" width="75%" height="75%">

+# Prerequisite Knowledge

+Dynatrace
+* Understanding of Dynatrace, OneAgent and the Software Intelligence Platform
+* Understanding of Process Groups, Process Group Instances and Services
+* Know how to navigate the Dynatrace web interface to find Services, Release Overview, Dashboards

+Cloud Automation Module
+* Understanding of Keptn and Cloud Automation architecture and design conceptss

-# Prerequisites
+# Your Environment

 In order to provide early access to partners, Dynatrace will provision a “sprint” Dynatrace account and "sprint" environments.

 1. Within this account, Dynatrace will create:
     * Dynatrace instance with full admin rights.
-For example https://[YOUR-DT-ENVIRONMENT].sprint.dynatracelabs.com
+For example `https://[YOUR-DT-ENVIRONMENT].sprint.dynatracelabs.com`
     * Cloud Automation Solution instance.
-For example https://[YOUR-CAS-ENVIRONMENT].cloudautomation.sprint.dynatracelabs.com
+For example `https://[YOUR-CAS-ENVIRONMENT].cloudautomation.sprint.dynatracelabs.com`
 1. Partner manages team members access using Dynatrace account settings
 1. Partner provides and manages a virtual machine with OneAgent and sample application.
 See Quick start guide below.